Guidance on how to Write a Speech

 One of the situations where you will find this type of informal speech is during weddings.
 The presentation aims to entertain the audience.
 Speakers achieve that objective by the use of things such as illustrations and funny stories.
 In most cases, they are short.

 It focuses on presenting new facts about a particular topic to the target audience.
 Unlike demonstrative speech, visual aids are not used.
 The writer introduces new facts and statistics about a specific subject.
 This type of speech is common in places such as museums.

 4. Persuasive Speech.

-When an individual presents this type of speech, they focus on persuading the audience to believe that their opinion is right.
+When individuals present this type of speech, they focus on persuading the audience to believe that their opinion is right.
 For example, you can talk about what people should take during dinner.
 The speaker must provide solid facts to persuade the audience.

 5. Motivational Speech.

 The speaker's purpose is to encourage listeners to embrace self-improvement in their lives.
-For example, a manager may give a motivational speech to the sales team to encourage them to improve the sales volumes of the firm.
+For example, a manager may give a motivational speech to the sales team to encourage them to improve the firm's sales volumes.
 A teacher can also deliver a motivational speech to encourage the learners to improve their grades.

 6. Debate Speech.